vinitX/mpnum/docs/intro.rst

 can convert tensors between the two orders.

-In order to simplify the implementation, it is useful to introduce *dummy bonds* with index size 1 on the left and the right of the MPS or MPO chain:
+In order to simplify the implementation, it is useful to introduce *dummy virtual legs* with index size 1 on the left and the right of the MPS or MPO chain:

 .. image:: tensors_mpo_with_dummies.png
    :align: center

-With these dummy bonds, all the tensors in the representation have exactly two bond indices.
+With these dummy virtual legs, all the tensors in the representation have exactly two virtual legs.

 It is useful to draw the physical column indices upward from the global and local tensors while leaving the physical row indices